 1 person favorited this theater

 This early (and quite short-lived) Loop movie house opened on October 22, 1915 with E.J.
 Ratcliffe in “In the Palace of the King”.
 Located on W. Madison Street, near LaSalle Street, and sat around 300.
-It was managed by Jack Haag, who instituted a women-only policy at the Band Box in 1916, screening films like “The Unborn”, which censors deemed unfit for mixed-sex audiences.
+It was managed by Jack Haag, who instituted a women-only policy at the Band Box Theatre in 1916, screening films like “The Unborn”, which censors deemed unfit for mixed-sex audiences.

-It remained successful in this highly-unusual format for the remainder of the theater’s operation.
+It remained successful in this highly-unusual format for the remainder of the theatre’s operation.
 Haag later went on to manage the Ascher Brother’s South Side Metropolitan Theatre.

-The Band Box closed by the early 20s, and was demolished not long after.
+The Band Box Theatre closed by the early-1920’s, and was demolished not long after.